Batchy101/DragOPSongTranslate/README.md

 # DragOPSongTranslate
 <b>Note: As of now this is unfinished.</b>

-Translate song lyrics to work with ModPE format.
+Create your own 'songs' to work with DragOP, with SingSong.

 <b>How To Add Songs</b>